 - What is the title of the painting?

 - When was this painting created?
 What historical context has it been placed in? (e.g. revolution, personal conflict, marriage, travel etc.) What inspired the artist to create it?

 - What art movement and epoch does it belong to? (e.g. impressionism, modernism, classicism, purism, cubism etc.)

 - Is the painting figurative or abstract?
 Describe what you see or how the picture makes you feel.

-- Speak of proportions, balance, emphasis, rhythm and pattern.
-Describe how artist used these elements to attain a certain artistic effect.
+- Speak of proportions, balance, emphasis, rhythm, and pattern.
+Describe how the artist used these elements to attain a certain artistic effect.

 - Describe what is happening in the picture.